Skip to content

 When Can a Consumer Return Goods?

 If you run a business selling goods, consumers may try to return your products to you.
-They may do so if the item is faulty, the goods don’t match their description, or maybe they just changed their mind.
-Under the Australian Consumer Law (ACL), there are a number of consumer guarantees that entitle a consumer to return a product and obtain a refund or replacement.
+They may do so if the item is faulty, the goods don’t match their description, or maybe they just change their mind.
+Under the Australian Consumer Law (ACL), several consumer guarantees entitle a consumer to return a product and obtain a refund or replacement.

 However, there are other reasons a consumer may return goods, and you are not obligated to refund them.
-This article will set out some situations where your business must refund, replace or repair goods, as well as circumstances that excuse you from doing so.
+This article will set out some situations where your business must refund, replace or repair goods and circumstances that excuse you from doing so.

 Refund Policy